shreyasinghal1111/shreyasinghal1111/README.md

 # 💫 About Me:
-🔭 I’m currently working on WEB DEVELOPMENT<br>👯 I’m looking to collaborate on open source contributions<br>🌱 I’m working on backend development<br>
+🔭 I’m currently working on WEB DEVELOPMENT<br>👯 I’m looking to collaborate on open source contributions<br>

 ## 🌐 Socials: